 Survival data, or more generally, time-to-event data (where the “event” can be death, disease, recovery, relapse or another outcome), is frequently encountered in epidemiologic studies.
-Censoring is a problem characteristic to most survival data, and requires special data analytic techniques.
+Censoring is a problem characteristic of most survival data and requires special data analytic techniques.

 This online medical course will give an introduction to survival analysis and cover many of the types of survival data and analysis techniques regularly encountered in epidemiologic research.
 The necessary statistical theory will be presented, but the course will focus on practical examples, with an emphasis on matching data analysis to the research question at hand.
 Lab sessions will give students the opportunity to apply the theory to real datasets using the free statistical software R.

 By the end of the course, you should be able to:

 • recognize or describe the type of problem addressed by a survival analysis